Las Vegas Stars (USBL)

+History

 The Las Vegas Stars was a professional basketball team in the International Basketball League.
-The inaugural head coach was George Tarkanian, son of famed coach Jerry Tarkanian.
+The inaugural head coach was George Tarkanian, son of Hall of Fame college coach Jerry Tarkanian.
 The CEO/General Manager, Alexis Levi-Scott, became the first African American female owner in professional basketball when she purchased the team.
+After the 2008 International Basketball League season the team became defunct.